 When the Oracle at Delphi declared Socrates to be the wisest man in Athens, Socrates set out to disprove it—thus validating the oracle—for he was the only man able to admit the scope of his own ignorance.

 Kosmos is a creative space advocating for the values and teachings of depth psychology, particularly as articulated by C. G. Jung.
 We are interested in the humanities and the poetic arts.
-We are interested in areas of learning and knowledge that expand and enlarge the souls of individuals so that together we may nurture the broader soul of our world.
+We are interested in areas of learning and knowledge that expand and enlarge our souls so that together we may nurture the soul of our world.